 Finally, I want to acknowledge and thank the generous and continued support from each of our donors, the Empire Health Foundation for their continued commitment and partnership in all we do, Bank of America toward the expansion of changing healing practices, our Indigenous healer and educator cohorts who walk beside us daily to complete this work that our ancestors have laid before us, our WSU NAHS Tribal Advisory Board and elders for all you instill and support us with, and all of the other educational institutions, health care systems, and community partners along the way.
 Without each of you, we would not be able to provide these unique and impactful scopes of change.

-I hope you enjoy this newsletter and I thank you for being part of the journey with us.
-We hope to continue walking alongside you.
+Sulpayki!
+Thank you!
+I hope you enjoy this newsletter and we hope to continue walking alongside you.

 Naomi M. Bender

-“We acknowledge the land on which we sit and occupy today as the traditional home of the Spokane tribal nation.
+“We acknowledge the land on which we sit and occupy today as the traditional homelands of the Spokane Tribe of Indians.
 We take this opportunity to thank the original caretakers of this land.”

 Thank You to Our Partners:

 - WSU Native American Health Sciences Tribal Advisory Board